MinervaRose/MinervaRose.github.io/docs/_posts/2022-08-07-chevalier-new-designs.markdown

 # *We are so excited by our new Joseph Bologne T-shirts*

-We have been adding some [Joseph Bologne designs to on our Redbubble store](https://www.redbubble.com/people/VioletAndOberon/shop?ref=account-nav-dropdown) and can't wait to order some for ourselves.
+We have been adding some [Joseph Bologne designs to on our Redbubble store](https://www.redbubble.com/people/VioletAndOberon/shop?ref=account-nav-dropdown) and our recently opened [Teepublic store](https://www.teepublic.com/user/violetandoberon) and we can't wait to order some T-shirts and mugs for ourselves.

 ## Joseph Bologne, Chevalier de Saint-Georges, first classical composer of African ancestry

-As we mentioned in [this previous blog post](https://www.violetandoberon.com/redbubble/2021/03/05/honest-review-bologne-graphict.html), I am in love with his music.
+As mentioned in [this previous blog post](https://www.violetandoberon.com/redbubble/2021/03/05/honest-review-bologne-graphict.html), I am in love with his music.

 **Joseph Bologne, Chevalier de Saint-Georges**, was a [composer](https://www.wikiwand.com/en/Chevalier_de_Saint-Georges), son of a slave and a French plantation owner.
 He rose to the heights of French society.